Firefighters work house fire on Rankin Street Tuesday night - Mississippi's Best Community Newspaper

 Firefighters work house fire on Rankin Street Tuesday night

-Natchez firefighters worked to put out a fully engulfed house fire in the 400 block of North Rankin Street Tuesday night.
+Natchez firefighters worked to put out a fully engulfed house fire at 408 North Rankin Street Tuesday night.

+Natchez Fire Chief Robert Arrington said the fire department was called by the Natchez Police who were patrolling the neighborhood where the fire occurred shortly after 8 p.m.
+Tuesday.

-The firefighters arrived at the scene shortly after 8 p.m.
-Tuesday and quickly worked to put out the blaze.
+Arrington said Wednesday morning he was not sure if anyone was at home when the fire started, however, no one was inside when firefighters quickly worked to put out the blaze.

 By 8:30 p.m. most of the fire was extinguished and officials were investigating the fire scene.